Exploring Selous Game Reserve

 Unique Safari Activities

 Unlike many other national parks in Tanzania, the Selous Game Reserve allows for a wider range of safari activities.
 In addition to traditional game drives, visitors can enjoy boat safaris on the Rufiji River and guided walking safaris.
 These activities provide a different perspective on the bush and allow for more intimate wildlife encounters.
-Our safari advisors can help you plan an itinerary that includes these unique experiences.
+Our safari operators can help you plan an itinerary that includes these unique experiences.

 The Wildlife of the Selous